 Uniform Constitutional Oath

-[Pending] Proposed 2018 legislation HB18-1138 recommends revising CRS 24-12-101.
-Form of Oath or Affirmation for Public Office, to harmonize all oaths of office found in various Colorado statutes to be uniform with the following wording:
+Effective August 8, 2018, CRS 24-12-101, Form of Oath or Affirmation for Public Office, was revised by a passed Senate Bill SB 18-242, to harmonize all oaths of office found in various Colorado statutes to be uniform with the following wording:

-I [name], do [select swear or affirm] that I will support the Constitution of the United States, the Constitution of the State of Colorado, and the laws of the State of Colorado, and will faithfully perform the duties of the office of [name of office or position] upon which I am about to enter to the best of my ability.
+I [name], do [select swear, affirm, or swear by the everliving God] that I will support the Constitution of the United States, the Constitution of the State of Colorado, and the laws of the State of Colorado, and will faithfully perform the duties of the office of [name of office or position] upon which I am about to enter to the best of my ability.

 Disclaimer: This information is not legal advice.
 For legal advice, contact an attorney.